The City Treasurer is responsible for the following :

-The Treasurer is elected for a four-year term along with the Mayor and the City Clerk.
-He is the custodian of all City Funds.
-The office is responsible for two different departments, the Treasurer's Office and the Sewer Billing and Collection Department.
+The Treasurer is the custodian of all City funds and is elected for a four-year term, as are the Mayor and the City Clerk.
+The Treasurer is responsible for two departments; the Treasurer's Office and the Sewer & Trash Billing and Collection Department.

-The annual Treasurer's report is filed and publicized every year in October once the audit is approved by the City Council.
-View the most recent report / View all reports
+The annual Treasurer's Report is filed with the City Clerk and published in the local newspaper every year in October after the annual audit is approved by the City Council.
+Download the most recent report / View all reports